 Dazzling has won the 2014 Purina All-Age Derby of the Year Award.

 Upon his retirement in 2010, Jack moved to Boston, Ga., where he lived out his days enjoying life to the fullest.
 Always a happy dog, he was a pleasure to be with and he enjoyed human friendship and attention.
 He was the noble animal he was meant to be and he always did the usual unusually well throughout his life.

 COPYRIGHT NOTICE: Audwin McGee and Sons of Savages (www.sonsofsavages.com), 2008-2009-2010-2011,2012,2013,2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog's author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Sons of Savages with appropriate and specific direction to the original content.

 - Just Another Savage!

 - I’m a Southern Boy, just 56 last November, I get around here and there, Central America, Africa, Red Bay.
 I’m a Father, Grandfather, Husband, Artist and general flunky of sorts.
-Live in a little historic town in an old building I own, upstairs in a loft thing.
-Just wanted to hear myself think I guess, talk about the need of simplification, show some art, express an interest or two, and see where it goes.
+Live in a little historic town in an old building I remodeled.
+Just wanted to hear myself think I guess, talk about the need of simplification, show some art, express an interest or two, brag on my dogs and see where it goes.
 That’s it!, That’s the deal, Thanks